CERT-Polska/mquery/docs/plugins.md

 The same method can be used to, for example, automatically download and extract files from s3 automatically.

+Filter plugins are ran before yara matching, and before file downloads.
+To avoid unexpected behaviour, the same set of plugins should be active in the web UI and in the daemon.

+**Warning:** if you have multiple backends either ensure that all backends and the web frontend use the same set of plugins, or be very careful about how they interact.

+For example, imagine that of the backends does gzip decompression and the other doesn't.
+Without any filter plugins installed on the frontend, download results will contain a mix of compressed and uncompressed files.
+Right now the answer to this is to write a plugin that does conditional decompression depending on which backend a file came from.
+It's not handled automatically.

 ## Metadata plugins